Bhutan travel guide

 You will need a passport and visa to enter and exit Bhutan.
 Visas are only issued on arrival, but you must apply in advance through a tour operator and receive visa approval before you travel.
 Keep a photocopy of your passport visa pages and flight ticket separate from the originals when travelling.

 All visas are approved from Thimphu and are only issued to tourists booked with a local licensed tour operator, either directly or through a foreign travel agent.
 Applications for tourist visas are submitted by the tour operator.

 All visitors (except nationals of Bangladesh, India and the Maldives) must obtain visa clearance from Thimphu before coming to Bhutan.
 More information, including a list of authorised tour operators in Bhutan, may be obtained from the Tourism Council of Bhutan.

-The Bhutanese Department of Tourism sets a non-negotiable minimum daily tariff for all visitors to Bhutan.
-The rate includes all accommodations, all meals, transportation, services of licensed guides and porters, and cultural programs where and when available will be organised on payment basis.
+The Tourism Council of Bhutan sets a non-negotiable minimum daily tariff for all visitors to Bhutan.
+The rate includes all accommodations, all meals, transportation, services of licensed guides and porters.
+Cultural progams where and when available will be organised on payment basis.

 If you are travelling for business or other non-tourist reasons you must arrange your visa through your sponsoring organisation in Bhutan.

 Your passport should be valid for a minimum period of 6 months after the date you intend to leave Bhutan.

 If you plan to stay in Bhutan for an extended period of time you may also wish to make contact with the British Honorary Consul to Bhutan.